Rey276/RedditPushshiftAPI-DataCollection/README.md

 # RedditPushshiftAPI-DataCollection

 ## Introduction:
 This program is intended to search though Reddit for post submissions by a keyword specification and allows for specifying data results by time period.
-The program utalizes the Pushshift API and the API wrapper pmaw for data collection.
+This program also allows for collecting the comments givent a specified submission ID.
+The program utalizes the Pushshift API and the API wrapper pmaw for submission data collection.
+The program uses the official reddit API praw for comments data collection.

 ## Using this program for data collection: